papamarkou/GeometricMCMC.jl/README.md

 #### Defining the functions of the `Model`

-# Functions for Bayesian logit model with a normal Prior N(0, aI)

 Having defined the `data` dictionary as above, `src/logitNormalPrior.jl` provides the functions of the Bayesian logit model:

+    # Functions for Bayesian logit model with a Normal prior N(0, priorVar*I)

     function logPrior(pars::Vector{Float64}, nPars::Int, data::Dict{Any, Any})
       return (-dot(pars,pars)/data["priorVar"]
         -nPars*log(2*pi*data["priorVar"]))/2